 What Families Notice After Medication Changes

 Confusion and unusual grogginess matter too.
-A person who seems foggier than usual or loses confidence crossing a familiar room may be telling you the routine at home has not settled yet.
+Someone who seems foggier than usual or loses confidence crossing a familiar room may be telling you the routine at home has not settled yet.
+Writing down what you notice and when can help.
+Families who track patterns early find the next doctor conversation much easier, especially when managing a senior’s transition home after a hospital stay.

-What to Do in the First Few Days After Medication Changes
+What to Do in the First Few Days

 Then think about what part of the day feels hardest and start there.
 If mornings are rough, lay out clothes and medications the night before.
 If the walk to the bathroom feels risky at night, add a nightlight and clear the path before bed.